NewsLocal NewsFlathead County

-With the area growing in popularity, GPIA’s Director Rob Ratkowski saw the need to change the airport’s design to be easier to maneuver.
+GPIA Director Rob Ratkowski saw the need to change the airport’s design to be easier to maneuver as the area grows in popularity.

 “The most important one is we just have much more square footage.
 We went from 75,000 square feet in the old building to 210,000 square feet in the new space,” Ratkowski said.
 “So we just have room for people to move again.”

-On top of expanding the airport, Matt Dubbe, the architect on the project, also wanted the building’s design to reflect what Montana has to offer by using materials that can be found in the state.
+Matt Dubbe, the architect on the project, said he wanted the expansion project's design to reflect what Montana has to offer by using materials that can be found in the state.

 “It's a cultural landscape, the materials, giving them views to the mountains,” Dubbe said.
 “It’s truly Montana and a unique Montana experience because every airport should reflect its community.”